 10 Most Important Google SEO Ranking Factors

 The requirements for proper website optimization keep changing and there are no hard rules.
-Google roles out updates daily and major updates to its algorithm are released once in a while.
-Being able to rank in top positions therefore require that you keep up with the changes and monitor the rules to implement them as they roll out.
+Google rolls out updates daily and major updates to its algorithm are released once in a while.
+Being able to rank in top positions therefore requires that you keep up with the changes and monitor the rules to implement them as they roll out.